EltonRayan/MachineLearning--MNSIT-Digit-Classification/README.md

 # MachineLearning--MNSIT-Digit-Classification

-This repository follow the instructions on how to build a simple neural network for handwriting detection using Python.
-The content is taken from: http://neuralnetworksanddeeplearning.com
+This repository deals with building a simple neural network for handwriting detection using Python from scratch(without using apis).The content is taken from: http://neuralnetworksanddeeplearning.com